andremion/Music-Player/README.md

 Some developers have difficult to code when the UI proposal is a bit “sophisticated” or “complex”.
 Many of them strip a lot of significant portion of the UI or even the Motion when they are coding, and the result ends up quite different of the original proposal.

-This article talks about how would be to code an UI proposal, skipping some basic Android details and focusing in the transition and animation approach...
+This article talks about how would be to code an UI proposal, skipping some basic Android details and focusing on transition and animation approach...

 Read more at https://medium.com/@andremion/music-player-3a85864d6df7#.iklz50r6n